2018 Pinewood Derby

 - Patches for all Sibling and Scout racers

 For the adult/sibling races, depending on interest, these may be combined as a second division or split out as second and third division.
-You can purchase a car directly, or make sure you get $5.00 to Spencer by the end of January so he can purchase cars for those interested.
+You can purchase a car directly, or make buy one from Jeremiah for $5.
 If any adults have cars from when they were in Cub Scouts, feel free to modify if needed and enter them in the race.
 There is no limit to the number of entries for an adult or sibling for these divisions.
 If time permits after all the rounds of racing are done, we will have a final race off between the top cars in each division to have an overall winner for bragging rights.
 All adult and sibling cars must meet the requirements of the Cub Scout cars to enter the race.

 Official BSA Pinewood Derby Rules